Ayushgreeshu/darkweb/README.md

 # darkweb

-This used to be the repository holding the DarkScience website, that has been moved to https://git.drk.sc/darkscience/darkscience.net.
+This is used for the repository holding the DarkScience website, that has been moved to https://git.drk.sc/darkscience/darkscience.net.

 At the moment this repository contains a Django application which powers the quotes system for DarkScience.
 This is a legacy part of the old website still in service.

-## Development Environment
+## Development Environment - An amazing experience

 You can configure a development environment with the following: